nju-cn-course/nju-network-labs/lab-2/lru.md

 | ab:cd:ef:fe:cd:ba | interface-0 | 2 |
 | ... | ... | ... |

+{% hint style="info" %}
+You may notice that it is not efficient to update the age of all other rules every time you use a table rule.
+Because it the time complexity is O(N) for each table query operation, where N is the number of rules in table.
+So more efficient implementation of LRU algorithm is encouraged in this lab.
+{% endhint %}

 ## Coding

 Your task is to implement the logic in the above flowchart, using the Switchyard framework.
 You can start with copying the content of `myswitch.py` to `myswitch_lru.py`, which is the only file you'll need to modify.